mohamedBoujdi/Functionnal-Programming/README.md

  - [x] ***functional programming solves the problem of how to write code that is easy to read and easy to maintain.***

+## Java Functional Interfaces
+An Interface that contains exactly one abstract method is known as functional interface some times we add @FunctionalInterface.
+It can have any number of default, static methods but can contain only one abstract method.
+It can also declare methods of object class.

+Functional Interface is also known as Single Abstract Method Interfaces or SAM Interfaces.
+It is a new feature in Java, which helps to achieve functional programming approach.

 ## Basic Concept
 The basic concept behind streams is simple: We got a data source, perform zero or more intermediate operations, and get a result.
 ![image](https://user-images.githubusercontent.com/59446813/194681864-d7e14bfb-1072-4911-87a9-006ee3522c0b.png)